Cycling Workouts

 5. Your FTP is off

 FTP is the anchor your zones hang off of.
 If your FTP is set 10–15 watts too high — which is common after a fitness dip, an illness, or simply a stale test — your zone 2 ceiling moves up with it.
 Riding at the top of an inflated zone 2 is often closer to true tempo, and tempo does not stack well day after day.
+Not sure what your number should even be?
+See what a good FTP looks like.

 If you have not retested in a few months and zone 2 has been getting harder, suspect this before suspecting anything else physiological.
 A 15-minute critical-power style effort, a ramp test, or even a careful 20-minute test will tell you quickly.